|Home > Astronomy > ISIS > Service Mode|

-ISIS offers a wide variety of observing setups, as it allows the user to choose the central wavelengths, slit width, dichroic, on-chip binning, etc. In order to minimize the time invested on setup changes and acquisition of calibration frames during service observations, the number of setups offered is limited.
-Nevertheless, non-default settings are allowed if their need is scientifically justified in the service application.
-Any corresponding additional overheads for the change of setup on sky, will be accounted to the requesting programme.
+ISIS offers a wide variety of observing setups as it allows the user to choose the central wavelengths, slit width, dichroic, on-chip binning and detector readout speeds, and it offers distinct observing modes such as long-slit spectroscopy and spectro- and imaging-polarimetry, with a choice of standard and electron multiplying, frame-transfer detectors.
+Therefore to manage overheads of multiple setups during service-mode observing the number of setups offered is restricted.
+Nevertheless, non-default settings involving dichroics, central wavelengths, slit width, read speed and binning are allowed if their need is justified scientifically in the service application.
+Additional overheads involved in such non-standard setups will be accounted to the programmes requesting them.

-Imaging polarimetry, and observations requiring the QUCAM CCDs, are excluded from ISIS service observing, because of the higher cost and more limited opportunities to carry out such observations.
+Imaging polarimetry and observations requiring the QUCAM electron multiplying, frame-transfer CCDs are in general excluded from the ISIS service programme because of the greater overheads involved and the limited opportunity to carry out such observations.

 Spectropolarimetry observations, however, can be requested.
-They will be attempted whenever (1) a spectropolarimetry-trained observer is scheduled and (2) there is enough time to carry out the (extended) day-time set-up.
-The latter condition may not be satisfied e.g. on winter service nights (S, S/D) when ISIS has just been mounted on the telescope.
+They will be attempted whenever (1) a spectropolarimetry-trained observer is rostered, and (2) there is enough time to carry out the extended day-time set-up.
+The latter condition may not be satisfied e.g., on winter service nights when ISIS has just been mounted on the telescope.
 The probability of completing spectropolarimetry proposals is therefore not as high as for normal ISIS service proposals.